Parent Connect monthly newsletter

-"Proxy access" is the ability students have to grant others access to view their financial aid information in BU BRAIN.
-Currently, this is available for financial aid information.
-Go online for more information on proxy access and how to set up an account.
+"Proxy access" allows students to grant others access to view their financial aid information in BU BRAIN.
+Have your student go online for more information on proxy access and how to setup their account.

-- The grading options are letter grade or pass/fail.
-Students can complete the change online through BU BRAIN.
+Students can complete the following online through BU BRAIN:

 If you’re interested in supporting student success, creating engagement opportunities for families and philanthropy, we hope you’ll consider joining the Parents Leadership Council at Binghamton!
 This council is designed to serve as the link between Binghamton University and parents of our undergraduate students.
 Learn more about our current members or e-mail Morgan Appel Kenyon to find out how you can get involved!